drpicox/classroom--cards-game--2022/src/main/resources/blog/2022-07-25_ideas_have_levels.md

 And not, it is almost done!

  * The "Seed Idea" should have level 1 and 0 XP.
- * There should be 0 "Berry Bush" card.
+ * There should be 0 "Berry Bush" cards.
  * The "Seed Idea" card progress should be 4 of 5.
  * End the current moon.
  * The "Seed Idea" card progress should be 0 of 5.
  * The "Seed Idea" should have level 1 and 1 XP.
- * There should be 1 "Berry Bush" card.
+ * There should be 1 "Berry Bush" cards.

 Finally.
 After 5 exhausting moons working, we did it.